-• Aleppo
+Aleppo

 The governorate of Aleppo is located in the north of Syria, bordering Idlib governorate to the west, Hama governorate to the south and Raqqa governorate to the east.
-In the north it shares a 221-kilometre long border with Turkey.
-The governorate is divided in eight districts: Jebel Saman (where the capital city Aleppo is located), Afrin, A'zaz, Al-Bab, Menbij [Manbij], Jarablus, Ain Al-Arab [Kobane], and As-Safira.
-Population estimates for 2016 issued by the Syrian Central Bureau of Statistics indicated that Aleppo governorate had 3 734 000 inhabitants.
+In the north it shares a 221-kilometre-long border with Turkey.
+The governorate is divided in eight districts: Jebel Saman (where the largest city Aleppo is located), Afrin, A'zaz [Azaz], Al-Bab, Menbij [Manbij], Jarablus, Ain Al-Arab [Kobane], and As-Safira.
+In a March 2021 report, UNOCHA estimated the population of Aleppo governorate to be of 4 014 129 inhabitants.
 Before the war, Aleppo city was the commercial and industrial capital of the country, with a population of around 2.5 million people.
+As of 2019, the UN estimated that around 1.6 million people were living in Aleppo city.